Skip to main content

 Bloom Information

-Yellow four-petaled flowers if curd not harvested or loosens.
-Harvest when curd is dense, smooth, and bright white.
+Grown as an annual for curd harvest.
+Yellow four-petaled flowers open only if the curd loosens or is not harvested in time.
+Harvest occurs while the curd is dense, smooth, and bright white.

 Detailed Descriptions